Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 The challenge of riding a century, or participating in any endurance sport, is a lot of fun; but people with disabilities sometimes don’t have access to the special equipment and training it takes for them to pursue this type of lifestyle.
 Through the Challenged Athletes Foundation, you can provide funding for hand cycles, sports chairs, training and competition needs that will allow athletes with disabilities the freedom to enjoy a fit lifestyle.
 Since 1994, CAF has raised over $30 million and provided funds to over 5,000 athletes across the United States and around the world.

-Our host hotel is the Santa Ynez Valley Marriott located at 555 McMurray Road in Buellton, 800-638-8882.
-The Marriott is offering a Planet Ultra rate of $169 per night.
-Rate expires September 16th so please don’t delay in making your reservation.
-Our overflow hotel will be the Days Inn in Buellton, (805) 688-8448.
-Ask for our special rate there is $110.
+Our host hotel is the Santa Ynez Valley Marriott located at 555 McMurray Road in Buellton.
+The Marriott has a Planet Ultra rate of $199 per night, which expires September 19th.
+Call 888-236-2427 and ask for the Planet Ultra Group Block Room Rate; or click here to book online.
+We will have a link up shortly to make your reservation online.
+Our overflow hotel is Pea Soup Anderson’s Inn in Buellton, (805) 688-3216, at $107.10 per night.
+At either location you must let them know you’re with Planet Ultra to get the rate.
 If you prefer to be in Solvang, please stay at the Royal Copenhagen Inn, 1579 Mission Dr.; 805-688-5561.
 It’s right in the middle of town – and a good bargain.

-All riders must check in Friday evening from 7pm to 9pm or Saturday morning between 6:00am and 8:00am in the designated meeting room (which for 2012 was the Grandstand Ballroom) at the Marriott.
+All riders must check in Friday evening from 7pm to 9pm or Saturday morning between 6:30 and 7:30am in the designated meeting room at the Marriott (there will be signs posted around the hotel with the name of the room).

 Twilight begins at 6:05; Twilight ends at 17:24.
 Sunrise is at 6:32; Sunset is at 16:58.

-We will have checkpoints along the way to provide you with a wide variety of food choices including bananas, PB&J sandwiches, Clif bars, granola/fruit/energy bars, Hammer Gel, Sustained Energy and/or Perpetuem, Heed, and Endurolytes, plus other snacks and goodies.
-Lunch will be served at the finish line in Buellton from approximately 1:30pm to 5pm.
+We will have checkpoints along the way to provide you with a wide variety of food choices including bananas, PB&J sandwiches, Clif bars, granola/fruit/energy bars, Fluid electrolyte drink (or equivalent), Caplytes (electrolyte pills), plus other snacks and goodies.
+Lunch will be served at Mother Hubbard’s Restaurant, about 1/2 mile from the finish line) from approximately 1:30pm to 5pm.

 Planet Ultra route sheets include lots of useful information to help riders navigate the course.
 For example, we’ll let you know if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
 We know that riders like to have the course marked.
 However, many of the towns/cities/counties specifically request that no markings are placed in the road.
 Our permits are contingent on NOT doing this.
 Most importantly, the Solvang area is host to many, many events, and there are road markings all over the place – most of which will NOT be for our ride.
 If you don’t pay attention to your route sheet, you’re likely to follow some random arrow which puts you off course.
 So please, ALWAYS HAVE YOUR ROUTE SHEET WITH YOU and be aware of where you are on the route.
-Our experience is that riders get lost whether the course is marked or not – because they’re not paying attention.
-Fewer riders get lost when they’re mindful of where they are on the route sheet.
+Our experience is that riders get lost whether the course is marked or not; but fewer riders get lost when they’re mindful of where they are on the route sheet.
 Please understand and take responsibility for navigation.
-Make it part of your experience.

 NOTE: Route sheets will be available as an excel file to registered riders if so requested via email between two weeks and four days before the event.
 However, we cannot guarantee that the route sheet will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.